stellarwp/kadence-blocks/readme.txt

 == Changelog ==

+= 1.8.14 =
+* Fix: RTL - Padding issue with rows and buttons.
+* Fix: RTL - Issue with controls and responsive icons.

 = 1.8.13 =
 * Add: User visibility setting for showing to a specific user.
 * Fix: Device visibility setting for columns.